 The bullet trap can be designed to cover all walls in the room.
 The protection shields made of steel in front of the target system and the lower part of the bullet trap are protected by a plastic shield which is our own development.

 The ventilation in the bullet trap is based on a constant vacuum in the bullet trap compared to the room outside the bullet trap, controlled by a sensor.
 This results in an air flow through the bullet trap.
 In the lower part of the bullet trap cabins some inlet valves are placed that makes the air pass through the bullet trap and thus transporting led dust from bullet splints through an adjustable valve in the roof of the bullet trap cabins.
 The led dust is then trapped in the three stage filter system placed before the fan.
-No part of the bullet trap will recycle dust to the room where the shooters are staying.
+No dusk will leak into the room where the shooters are.
 That is true even if the ballistic rubber shield is torn with visible holes.
 The inlet valves mentioned above also takes care of the heavy gunpowder gases from the range.

 The noise from the bullet trap cabin is negligible.
 When measuring noise in existing shooting ranges the main part of the noise origins from the general ventilation of the room.